This post may contain affiliate links. See my affiliate disclaimer for more information.

 Freelancing, or independent contracting, is how many people get started when they are learning how to make money on the road.

 Freelancing is a catch-all term for basically everything under the sun.
 As a freelancer, you could do customer service, data entry, website design, admin tasks, writing, and marketing, just to name a few.
 This is a great way for beginners to get started as there is a low barrier to entry and it doesn’t cost anything to get started.
+Freelancing has flexible hours because you are the only one who determines when and how long you work.
 Learn more about freelancing here.

 If you are a hearing person and a decent typist, learn how to make money on the road as a transcriptionist!
 A transcriptionist listens to audio recordings and types it out into a document.
 This work can be done from anywhere, with or without an internet connection.